Prancer (film): Plot

 Jessica stays in her bedroom, becoming despondent.
 John goes to her and she asks him to read a passage from "Yes, Virginia, there is a Santa Claus".
 He tells her that times may continue to be hard for a long time but while he could bear losing the farm, it would absolutely kill him to lose her.
 He changes his mind about sending her away to Sarah.
 He suggests they take Prancer to Antler Ridge, which would be the perfect place for Santa to pick him up.
 The townspeople gather outside her bedroom window and begin singing to cheer her up.
 Prancer is taken to Antler Ridge where he runs out of sight.
 Following his tracks, John and Jessica notice that they vanish at the edge of a cliff.
-The faint sound of sleigh bells can be heard, and a streak of light is seen rising to meet Santa's sleigh.
+The faint sound of sleigh bells can be heard, and a streak of light is seen rising to meet Santa's sleigh and Prancer reunites with the other reindeer and Santa.
 Jessica bids Prancer farewell, and to always remember her.
 The sleigh flies across the full moon and over the town toward the Riggs farm—its very first stop.